matteoNunz/N-Puzzle-Solver/README.md

 # AI

-In this repository you can find some simple application of AI using Python
+In this repository you can find some simple applications of AI using Python